Voley/Algorithmic-Problems/Stacks/README.md

 # Stacks

-This folder contains string problems.
+This folder contains stack problems.

 * [Three in one](Three)